Teriyaki Salmon

 Why We Love This Teriyaki Salmon Recipe

-• Effortless One-Pan Meal: Enjoy a stress-free dinner with salmon and veggies cooked together in one pan.
+• Effortless One-Pan Meal: Enjoy a stress-free dinner with salmon and teriyaki plus veggies, all cooked together in one pan!

-• Flavorful Fusion: Taste the perfect blend of sweet maple syrup, savory soy sauce, and fresh ginger in the teriyaki marinade.
+• Flavorful Fusion: This teriyaki salmon recipe consists of a flavorful blend of sweet maple syrup, savory soy sauce, and fresh ginger in the teriyaki marinade.

 • Customizable Veggies: Tailor the dish to your liking by choosing your preferred vegetables.

-• Nutritious & Delicious: This meal combines lean protein and veggies for a wholesome yet tasty dinner.
+• Nutritious & Delicious: This salmon dinner combines lean protein and veggies for a wholesome yet tasty meal.

 mix of mushrooms, zucchini, and bell peppers on a baking sheet

-This easy-to-follow recipe combines tender salmon fillets with a homemade maple-infused teriyaki marinade.
-With just a few simple steps, you’ll create a delightful dinner that’s bursting with irresistible flavors.
+This easy teriyaki salmon recipe combines tender salmon fillets with a homemade maple-infused teriyaki marinade.
+With just a few simple steps, you’ll create a tasty dinner that’s bursting with irresistible flavors.
+I’ve included some notes on substitutions in the list below, but for the full recipe, please scroll down to the recipe card.

-• Maple Syrup: Adds sweetness to the marinade.
+• Maple Syrup: Adds sweetness to the salmon teriyaki marinade.
+Honey or brown sugar can be used as substitutes.

 • Light Brown Sugar: Enhances the sweetness and caramelization of the salmon.